-Squirrels are wild animals and wild animals are unpredictable.
+- Squirrels are wild animals and wild animals are unpredictable.
 If they feel threatened or are protecting their young, they can attack.

-The more squirrels you have in your yard, the more chances you have that one of those squirrels will chew its way into your home.
+- The more squirrels you have in your yard, the more chances you have that one of those squirrels will chew its way into your home.

-Squirrels carry fleas, ticks, mites, and other parasites.
+- Squirrels carry fleas, ticks, mites, and other parasites.
 When they get into a home, they don't usually come alone.

 Are Squirrels Dangerous?

 Most of the time, they aren't.
 That's one of the reasons we don't mind having them around.
 If you approach most squirrels, they'll run away.
-But squirrels have been known to attack children, pets, and adults.
+However, squirrels have been known to attack children, pets, and adults.
 There are many documented cases of squirrels attacking and inflicting wounds.
-And, while rabies is rare for rodents, it is possible for a squirrel to carry rabies.
+Also, while rabies is rare for rodents, it is possible for a squirrel to carry rabies.
 It is also important to understand that rabies can cause squirrels to attack people.
 The rabies virus can make wild animals that are normally docile become aggressive and territorial.

 We understand that it is fun to have squirrels in your yard.
-We're not saying you need to get rid of all those fun squirrels.
+We're not saying you need to get rid of all those squirrels.
 We'd just like to encourage you to exercise caution.
 They can present a danger, especially if they get into your home.
 Always call a wildlife professional like Rottler to safely remove them when they get in.
 Wild animals and the parasites they can carry are a threat we should always take seriously--even when those wild animals are cute little squirrels.